projectkenneth/rotoscodejs-recorder/README.md

 6. Click on the `Copy Code` to copy the embed code to the clipboard.
 7. Paste the embed code to your webpage.

-The embed code makes use of [RotoscodeJS Player](https://github.com/projectkenneth/rotoscodejs-player).
+The player widget can be found at [RotoscodeJS Player](https://github.com/projectkenneth/rotoscodejs-player).